Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 GitHub's Dependabot integration came as a godsend.
 Because of it, keeping project dependencies up-to-date has never been easier.
 And guess what?
 Dependabot can take care of Git Submodules as well!
 Which means your themes will stay updated as soon as its author pushes some changes to it.

 And to configure Dependabot, you need a specific config file for it.
-This specific file named `dependabot.yml` stays under the `.github` directory (_create it_).
+This specific file named `dependabot.yml` stays under the `.github` directory (_create it if it doesn't exist yet_).

 And this is how it should look like: